-The functions of the Remuneration Committee were performed by the Board of Directors composed of Deepak S. Padmanabhan, Paul S. Testaferrata Moroni Viani, Cory Greenland, Mohsin Majid and Edmond Brincat.
-In addition, the Chief Executive Officer's input was sought and obtained when considered appropriate.
+The functions of the Remuneration Committee were performed by the Board of Directors composed of Deepak S. Padmanabhan, Paul S. Testaferrata Moroni Viani, Cory Greenland, Mohsin Majid and Edmond Brincat (resigned on 20 March 2018).
+In addition, for the period up to 15 June 2018, the Chief Executive Officer's input was sought and obtained when considered appropriate.
 The Board discusses and approves remuneration and bonuses of senior executives.